 1. The Golden Gate Bridge

-Connecting San Francisco with Marin County, the Golden Gate Bridge was officially opened in 1937 and celebrated its 75th birthday in May.
-Should you be visiting San Francisco in summer, you probably won’t get to see much of it due to the fog or lingering haze.
+Connecting San Francisco with Marin County, the Golden Gate Bridge was officially opened in 1937 and celebrated its 75th birthday in May of 2012.
+Should you be visiting San Francisco in summer, you probably won’t get to see much of it due to the fog.
 But on a clear day, the sky turns a beautiful graded mid-blue, and the bridge glows red.
 It’s as breathtaking in the flesh as it looks in photos.

 When to go: I love visiting the structure mid-to-late afternoon, as the colour start to change and the bridge turns more red.
 If it is shrouded in fog, go see it anyway and take a picture of the towers peeking out of the fog at the top.